krasimir/riew/README.md

 ### read

-> `read(channel)`
+> `read(sourceChannels, options)`

-It's meant to be used only inside a routine and it _reads_ from a channel.
-The _reading_ that happens is like subscribing but only once.
+It's meant to be used only inside a routine and it _reads_ from a channel/s.
+The _reading_ that happens is like subscribing with `ONE_OF` strategy.
 Or in other words `yield read(channel)` is not blocking the [put](https://github.com/krasimir/riew#put) on the other side of the channel and it's not consuming the value.

+* `sourceChannels` (array of channels or a single channel, required) - the source channel which we will be subscribed to.
+In case of multiple channels the default behavior is that the subscriber is notified only when all the source channels have values.
+Check out the `strategy` option to change this.
+* `options` (`Object`, optional) - additional options for the subscription
+  * `transform` (`Function` or routine, optional) - a function or a routine that receives the data from the sources and has a chance to transform it for the subscriber.
+  * `onError` (`Function`, optional) - in case of an error of the `transform` function.
+  * `initialCall` (`Boolean`, optional, default to `true`) - notify the subscriber if there is already a value in the sources.
+  * `strategy` (`ONE_OF` or `ALL_REQUIRED`, default to `ALL_REQUIRED`) - base on that the library decided wether to wait for all the source channels or not.

 Example: